Shankho-Niyogi/PCA_geochemical_analysis/README.md

-# Geochemistry
+# PCA_geochemical_analysis

-This repository is for codes related to Geochemical data analysis.
+This repository is for creating quick Principal Analysis and other plots from elemental concentration data.